-When looking for a new job, you need to think broad in all aspects of your job search.
+When looking for a new job, you need to think broadly about your job search aspects.
 You need to uncover every possible lead and consider every possible avenue.
 Don’t fall victim to a narrow job search.
-You need to leave yourself as many opportunities as possible to find meaningful employment, and that means leaving no rock unturned.
+Leave yourself as many opportunities as possible to find meaningful employment, and that means leaving no rock unturned.

 Explore All Avenues

 Also, don’t forget about all the different avenues you have to find a great job.
 You shouldn’t rely on just one medium to find a job.
 In this day and age, there are many different ways that companies advertise (and don’t advertise) for their openings.
 Consider using the internet, newspapers, professional associations, your network, job banks, and cold calls to find your perfect job.

 One of the most effective ways to find job opportunities is through the hidden job market.
 The hidden job market entails job opportunities that are not advertised.
 The number one way to achieve success within the hidden job market is through contacting potential employers.

 Once you have identified your selling points, focused on a target position, and identified a list of companies that are a good match, you are ready to make contact with the employer.
 Learn as much as you can about the employer’s needs, identify the decision-maker, and use this valuable information to get an interview.